rniemeyer/knockout-sortable/README.md

 </script>
 ```

+Note: The sortable binding assumes that the child "templates" have a single container element.
+You cannot use containerless bindings (comment-based) bindings at the top-level of your template, as the jQuery draggable/sortable functionality needs an element to operate on.

 **Additional Options**

 * **connectClass** - specify the class that should be used to indicate a droppable target.
 The default class is "ko_container".
 This value can be passed in the binding or configured globally by setting `ko.bindingHandlers.sortable.connectClass`.